blastorg/gamecoordinator-dota-communicator/README.md

-# Gamecoordinator Dota Communicator
+# Gamecoordinator Dota Communicator Typescript library

-This library interacts with the Dota Game Coordinator.
+This Typescript library interacts with the Dota Game Coordinator.
 It has prebuilt methods that allows you to easily get specific information and it also provides you with a fully typed and comprehensive toolset that you can use to implement your own methods.

 It requires the use of [steam-user](https://github.com/DoctorMcKay/node-steam-user) to interact with the current steam session.
 You should familiarize yourself with this library.